 Here’s how I’d do it: start your day exploring Old Town and Bahnhofstrasse, spend the afternoon chilling by the lake or hiking Uetliberg, then wrap it up with a night out in Zürich West or Langstrasse.
 Zürich might have that “clean and polished” rep, but dig a little deeper and this city absolutely knows how to have fun.
 And if you want to dig deeper, I highly recommend reading my ultimate Switzerland road trip itinerary.
 Now, let’s cover my favorite Swiss city, Zurich!

-1. Bahnhofstrasse
+1. Shop and stroll along Bahnhofstrasse

 Bahnhofstrasse isn’t just about luxury shopping…it’s the city’s main artery, where Zürich’s energy flows day and night.
 Starting from Bahnhofplatz and ending at Bürkliplatz by the lake, this famous street is lined with flagship stores, chocolate shops, and busy cafés.
 I grabbed a hot chocolate from Confiserie Sprüngli and people-watched from a sidewalk table—it’s a great way to soak in the vibe.